Enterprise EVM Software

+ARES PRISM enterprise EVM software is an Earned Value Management System (EVMS) that helps organizations find variances in projects based upon the comparison of worked performed and work planned.
 Earned Value Management (EVM) is a project management technique for measuring project performance.
-ARES PRISM project management software is an Earned Value Management System (EVMS) that helps organization’s find variances in projects based upon the comparison of worked performed and work planned.
 Often EVMS is used to describe and refer to the conceptual framework regarding earned value analysis, here we are using it as that in addition to referring to our software which accomplishes this goal.

 Traditional methods for evaluating a project’s health can yield misleading results.
 The Earned Value process is a proven method for identifying the specific areas of a project that need early management intervention while they are still correctable.
 As such, ARES PRISM is a leading Earned Value Management System for Project Management.

 “I think one of the key things that we gained from introducing PRISM was that we got one source of truth.
-Prior to that, we used cost-loaded schedules in P6 and a data warehouse, which produced inconsistent earned value data, leading to a lack of confidence in data integrity”
+Prior to that, we used cost-loaded schedules in Primavera P6 and a data warehouse, which produced inconsistent earned value data, leading to a lack of confidence in data integrity.”

 – Sarah Moore, Project Controls Manager, LLWR Ltd.